The Full ‘Hunter’s Moon’ Rises Tomorrow – And It Will Be The Smallest Full Moon Of The Year

 Best Times To Catch The Full ‘Hunter’s Moon’

 The moon will officially reach full phase at 5:08 p.m.
 EDT on October 13.
 However, the beaming orb won’t be rising above the horizon until after twilight sets in.
 The 2019 “Hunter’s Moon” will make its gleaming appearance on the sky about 21 minutes after the setting sun has passed below the horizon at 6:19 p.m.
 ET.
-As such, sky watchers will be able to catch the splendid moonrise at 6:40 p.m.
+As such, skywatchers will be able to catch the splendid moonrise at 6:40 p.m.
 ET.

 The brilliant full moon will set the next morning, at 7:35 a.m.
 ET on October 14.
 This gives stargazers plenty of time to hit the streets and take in the majesty of the “Hunter’s Moon.”
 However, Forbes indicates the moonrise and moonset on October 13 as the best viewing times, as well as the moonrise on October 14.